-In iGrants, complete the budget narrative explain in detail how funds will be spent.
+Complete the budget narrative in EGMS and explain in detail how funds will be spent.
 Provide detailed cost calculations that are reasonable, necessary, and allocable for specific items of expenditure for the following categories.
 It should be clear in the budget narrative that you have accounted for all costs.
 If a category does not apply to your program, provide a brief rationale.
 For example, a partner may be providing facilities and/or transportation, include that in the rationale.
-Please estimate the value of the contribution and include the amount in your budget narrative under Cash Value of Contribution.
-The budget should reflect costs for a full year of programming, August 2022 through August 2023.
-Do not include a fiveyear budget.
+Please estimate the value of the contribution and include the amount in your budget narrative under Partner Contributions.
+The budget should reflect costs for a full year of programming, September 2023 through August 2024.
+Do not include a five-year budget.